 Newborn screening is a special set of three tests that help identify babies who are at risk for certain conditions.
 A newborn baby may look healthy, but can have a serious condition that cannot be seen.
 These conditions can be treated if found early.

-Indiana's newborn screening law requires that every baby born in Indiana be tested for 49 conditions (including sickle cell anemia, cystic fibrosis, hearing loss, and critical congenital heart disease).
+Indiana's newborn screening law requires that every baby born in Indiana be tested for 49 conditions (including sickle cell anemia, cystic fibrosis, hearing loss, critical congenital heart disease, severe combined immunodeficiency and spinal muscular atrophy).
 Newborn screening must be done before the baby leaves the hospital.
 Babies born at home must have newborn screening within one week of birth.

 Heelstick Screen-Before every baby goes home from the nursery, he or she has a small amount of blood taken from his or her heel.
 This is called a heelstick.
 The blood is collected on the newborn screen card and referred to as the dried blood spot (DBS) sample.The blood sample that is collected is used to test for a specific group of conditions.
 If anything concerning is found, the Newborn Screening Laboratory contacts the baby’s doctor.